Lead Opinion

 II

-The emergency conditions giving rise to jurisdiction to enter a temporary order under
+The emergency conditions giving rise to jurisdiction to enter a temporary order under section 50A-3(a)(3) may exist either in this State or in the state that entered the custody decree.
+Nelson v.
+Nelson,

 The order adjudicating the children as abused, neglected, and dependent and the dispositional order placing the children with the petitioner must therefore be vacated.
 The nonsecure custody order placing the children with the petitioner is affirmed and remanded.
 On remand the trial court must contact the Iowa courts to determine if that State is willing to exercise jurisdiction in this case.
-If Iowa is willing to exercise jurisdiction, the trial court must defer to the exercise of that jurisdiction and transfer this case to Iowa for hearing.
-If Iowa declines to exercise jurisdiction, the trial court may proceed with the exercise of jurisdiction and conduct a hearing on the merits of the petition and enter appropriate dispositional orders.3
+If Iowa is Twilling to exercise jurisdiction, the trial court must defer to the exercise of that jurisdiction and transfer this case to Iowa for hearing.
+If Iowa declines to exercise jurisdiction, the trial court may proceed with the exercise of jurisdiction and conduct a hearing on the merits'of the petition and enter appropriate dispositional orders.

 Vacated in part, affirmed in part, remanded.